 7. Identity theft is one of the most popular privacy concerns with technology worldwide.

-8. According to data privacy statistics from 2019, Google received around 26,186 information requests from federal government agencies.
+8. Google received around 40,000 information requests from federal government agencies January–June 2020.

 9. Internet privacy statistics show that 34% of US users feel uncomfortable with tech corporations sharing their location data with the government during the pandemic.

 Numerous digital programs and innovations have been made to help during the pandemic.
 One such example is government agencies keeping track of individuals’ location data.